jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

    Close the Workbook object and write the XLSX file.

+   :raises FileCreateError: if there is a file or permissions error during writing.
    :raises DuplicateTableName: if a duplicate worksheet table name was added.
    :raises EmptyChartSeries: if a chart is added without a data series.
    :raises UndefinedImageSize: if an image doesn't contain height/width data.
    :raises UnsupportedImageFormat: if an image type isn't supported.
-   :raises IOError: if there is a file or permissions error during writing.
+   :raises FileSizeError: if the filesize would require ZIP64 extensions.

 The workbook ``close()`` method writes all data to the xlsx file and closes it::